paulveillard/cybersecurity-pki/PKI-Architecture.md

 ## 1 - What is Public Key Infrastruture (PKI)?

 Public key infrastructure, or PKI, is the (often unsung) hero of internet security.
 - It’s the underlying framework that makes secure internet communications a reality through the use of public key encryption.
-Today we’re going to talk specifically about **PKI architecture** — *the systems, servers, and other stuff* that you need (most of which is found behind the scenes) — to harness the power of PKI for your business.

-PKI architecture exists in multiple forms depending on what you’re doing with PKI:
+Fundamentally, a PKI has two functions:

+to manage a collection of public[02] and private keys, and to bind each key with the identity of an individual entity such as a person, or organization.
+Binding is established through the issuance of electronic identity documents, called digital certificates [03].
+Certificates are cryptographically signed with a private key so that client software (such as browsers) can use the corresponding public key to verify a certificate’s authenticity (i.e. it was signed by the correct private key) and integrity (i.e. it was not modified in any way).

 ### 1.1 -  How PKI Works